Git SSH Keys for Windows and WSL

 Essentially ssh-agent is responsible for caching your ssh authentication tokens locally.
 It also provides the capability to only enter your ssh passphrase one time when you first login and never again until you log in again.

-Add the key to ssh-agent
+Add the key to ssh-agent: Windows

 Here’s a way to do it from stackoverflow: https://stackoverflow.com/questions/18683092/how-to-run-ssh-add-on-windows